 At Farnham Green Primary School, we believe that literacy, and communication through speaking and listening are key life skills.
 Providing both an English curriculum and texts of high quality, we help children develop the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language and equip them with the skills to become lifelong learners.

-We want children to enjoy and appreciate literature and its rich variety, therefore lessons will include a number of different techniques such as; drama, role play, painting, Talk for Writing and links to other curriculum areas which will enable the children to gain a better understanding of the high quality texts being studied thus fully appreciate a text and begin to read for pleasure.
+We want children to enjoy and appreciate literature and its rich variety, therefore lessons will include a number of different techniques such as; drama, role play, painting and links to other curriculum areas which will enable the children to gain a better understanding of the high quality texts being studied thus fully appreciate a text and begin to read for pleasure.

 English is at the heart of all children’s learning.
 It enables children both to communicate with others effectively for a variety of purposes and to examine their own and others’ experiences, feelings and ideas, giving these order and meaning.
 Because English is central to children’s intellectual, emotional and social development it has an essential role across the curriculum and helps pupils’ learning to be coherent and progressive.